zhennongchen/HFpEF_CMR_GraphStrain/README.md

 We have proposed to use ***LV strain maps*** derived from cine CMR with a ***graph convolutional network (GCN)*** to predict heart failure (HF)-related readmission in patients with ***heart failure with preserved ejection fraction (HFpEF)***.<br />
 The main contributions  are as follows:<br />
 (1) LV strain map is a [N,T] matrix where N is the number of AHA segments (regional) and T is the number of time frames (temporal).
 It is a comprehensive representation of LV function.<br />
 (2) A Chebyshev GCN is used to encode the LV strain map.
-The edge matrix is defined according to the anatomically adjacency of AHA segments.<br />
+The edge matrix is defined according to the anatomical adjacency of AHA segments.<br />
 (3) We also offer the option to add clinical data from electronic health record (EHR) as additional input.<br />